rwpalmer/DFPlay/README.md

 When the answer to the second question is yes, manageDevice() will perform the following tasks:

- 1. exit if it is too soon to send another command to the DFPlayer.
+ 1. exit immediately if it is too soon to send another command to the DFPlayer.
  2. evaluate state variables based on a set of rules which compare current and desired states to search for non-compliance.
  3. send a command to the DFPlayer to correct the first non-compliance found.
  4. exit immediately after the first command is sent.